Jackson Pollock (American, 1912-1956), Autumn Rhythm, 1950, enamel paint on canvas, 105 x 207 in. Metropolitan Museum of Art

 Read the Met’s essay about Abstract Expressionism – LINK: http://www.metmuseum.org/toah/hd/abex/hd_abex.htm

 Pay attention to and update your notes to include artists (listed below) not yet discussed in depth on Khan Academy and artstory.org and the ideas that relate to their work within Abstract Expressionism.

 For all these artists, click on and read the information related to their individual artworks in the slideshow that accompanies the Met’s essay.

 Artists: Willem de Kooning, Clyfford Still, Richard Pousette-Dart, Franz Kline, David Smith, Robert Motherwell.

 The Met’s essay breaks down Abstract Expressionism into two distinct categories – action painting (also called gesture painting) and color field painting.
 Make sure your notes reflect these two categories with good terms and explanations for the two different varieties.

 Considering Abstract Expressionism as a whole and within its historical, political, social and artistic context:

 - Compile a list of approximately 5-8 bullet points of information that lists the most significant and important sources, influences, and reasons that Abstract Expressionism developed where and when it did.

 - Next, compile and synthesize all the Khan Academy and artstory material with the Met’s essay into two lists, one for action painting and one for color field.
 Include approximately 5-7 points of information in each list of the most significant elements and characteristics of that type of Abstract Expressionism.
 At the bottom of each list, include the names of the artists associated with this variation or type of Abstract Expressionism.

-- Read and take notes on Abstract Expressionism completing the short answer questions and lists as described in the above instructions.
+- Read and take notes on Abstract Expressionism.
+Complete the short answer questions and lists as described in the above instructions.
 Bring these short answers and the lists to class for peer-review and discussion.
-In Blackboard, answer one of the five questions in the discussion thread.